xpsi-group/xpsi/docs/source/SBI_wrapper.rst

 Wrappers for SBI
 ================

-X-PSI wrapper functionalities to be used by the `sbi` package for Simulation-Based Inference (SBI) that are available in the `xpsi.SBI_wrapper`.
+X-PSI wrapper functionalities to be used by the `sbi <https://sbi-dev.github.io/sbi/latest/>`_ package for Simulation-Based Inference (SBI).

 .. autoclass:: xpsi.SBI_wrapper.Custom_SBI_Likelihood
     :members: _driver, synthesise